 Workshops – Help Make It Happen

-The Town Council will be running workshops to consider these key themes.
+The Town Council has run workshops to consider these key themes.

 - Town Centre shops

 - Bypass / road infrastructure

 Details to be published.